 In the opening minutes of Gilmore Girls: A Year in the Life, Lorelai and Rory Gilmore catch up with each other the way they always have: through rapid-fire banter laden with references to “I Dreamed a Dream,” Goop, Zoolander 2, and Omar from The Wire, among other things.
-At one point, Rory has to pause, admitting that she’s winded from all the talking and allusions.
+At one point, Rory has to pause, acknowledging to her mother that she’s winded from all the talking and allusions.

 “Haven’t done that for a while,” Lorelai smirks.